mgastner/impact-of-hypocrisy/README.md

 - predicted fraction *m* of runs in which the red opinion won
 - observed mean consensus time with 95% confidence interval
 - predicted mean consensus time
-- for the first run, the fraction of red agents as a function of time is print to the file `dynamics.dat`.
+- for the first run, the fraction of red agents as a function of time is printed to the file `dynamics.dat`.